PaulioRandall/p17/README.md

 	// props are also false).
 	export let fields

-	// Enable printing for values store (default: false unless fields and errors
-	// props are also false).
-	export let values

 	// Enable printing for errors store (default: false unless fields and values
 	// props are also false).
 	export let errors